 Fatty acid oxidation is the utilization or catabolism of fatty acids for the purpose of energy in the form of ATP.
 There are various types of fatty acid oxidation but the most important type is the beta-oxidation of fatty acids which takes place in the mitochondrial matrix.
+Fatty acid oxidation, also known as beta-oxidation, is the process by which fatty acids are broken down and converted into usable energy in the form of adenosine triphosphate (ATP).
+It is a key metabolic pathway that occurs primarily in the mitochondria of cells, particularly in tissues such as the liver, muscle, and adipose tissue.
 Please watch the below-embedded video in order to understand an overview or introduction of the utilization of fatty acids.

 There are many steps involved in fatty acids oxidation or utilization of fatty acids like: